 It doesn’t feel like a large, humming metropolitan city.
 It has a soul.
 It’s young and cheerful.
 The little big city.

 But don’t be fooled by its compactness, it packs a hell lot of unique experiences.

 While strolling the streets of the old town I felt Bratislava is underrated and deserves more attention than it gets.

-During the 16th to 18th centuries, Bratislava served as a capital of the Kingdom of Hungary.
+During the 16th to 18th centuries, Bratislava served as the capital of the Kingdom of Hungary.